 Once your mortgage broker knows your situation and objectives they will be able to recommend a few different loans for you to choose.

 Ask your mortgage broker about how much your loan payments will be.

-The main thing that determines your loan repayments are: the loan amount, the interest rate, any fees or charges, the term of the loan and features that you are using like keeping money in an offset account.
-If you are borrowing greater than 80% of the property value and need to pay Lenders Mortgage Insurance then is can be a significant cost also!
+The main things that determine your loan repayments are: the loan amount, the interest rate, any fees or charges, the term of the loan and features that you are using like keeping money in an offset account.
+If you are borrowing greater than 80% of the property value and need to pay Lenders Mortgage Insurance, then it can be a significant cost also!

 You should know the amount that you will need to pay and be happy that you can afford the payments and all of your other expenses without having difficulty.

 Ask your mortgage broker if you should get a variable or fixed interest rate.
 This will depend on your situation and objectives.
 There are pros and cons for each, your mortgage broker will be able to talk to you about which meets your objectives.